notro/rpi-firmware/README.md

 notro/rpi-firmware
 =======================================================

-Raspberry Pi kernel and firmware with support for FBTFT.
+Raspberry Pi kernel and firmware with builtin support for FBTFT (not loadable modules).

 Build scripts used: https://github.com/notro/rpi-build